PetroVoronov/ecoflow-mqtt-to-svitlobot/README.md

 docker-compose up -d
 ```

-This will start the application as a Telegram bot instance with the specified configuration parameters.
+This will start the application with the specified configuration parameters.

 ## License